Name: Fugi Ikizere Women Washed

 Ikizere, which means confidence in Kinyarwanda, is Baho’s flagship initiative from their more traceable lot separations.
 In short, the group is composed of widowed women and single mothers who share the unique challenges of navigating traditionally patriarchal systems, both in Rwandese society as a whole and specifically in coffee production.
 Through supporting the Ikizere project, we hope to aid in developing a stronger sense of community between the women involved and to create a platform through which their voices can be heard.

 In true Emmanuel fashion, he took our vision even further.
 Not only did he source coffee from a specific group of women, keep it isolated throughout the processing station, and pay them farmgate prices 50% over the national average, he also asked them to sort and depulp their coffee together.
 The idea was to create time and space for the group to connect, hopefully fostering lasting friendships between these women who face similar difficulties.

 According to Emmanuel, “Ikizere women coffee is composed by women of the same identity (single mothers, heads of families).
 Their reasons for being single mothers are different, but all people in this category face many social and economic challenges due to traditional perceptions.
 We decided to bring these women together, through coffee, and revive their hope by showing them that we consider them as part of the community and that they are equally needed, important, and valued like any other person regardless of the struggle, social, and economic situation.
 It’s a group that started in 2020 that is now well-organized and has elected leadership to coordinate activities.
 Recognition was one step, but we also want to advocate for them and sell their coffee to buyers who care about people, humanity, and equality.
-With income from this coffee, Baho promised these women to receive the highest price of cherries in the country and, through support from our buyers, will pay for their health insurance at least for the 2020 crop year.”
+With income from this coffee, Baho promised these women to receive the highest price of cherries in the country and, through support from our buyers, will pay for their health insurance annually.”

 *IF you would like this coffee ground, please specify brew method in comments.